Hiroreco/enreco-archive/recap-data/glossary/characters/heroes/nerissa-entry.md

 Like many others, Nerissa’s story began in confusion—dazzled and unsure of her purpose.
 But she quickly found her footing and threw herself into her new life with remarkable zeal.
 Among them all, she might have been the most diligent—grinding quests, gathering materials, and, of course, making mountains of potato salad.
 It all led to her becoming the richest, most resourceful soul in the kingdom.

 And she didn’t do it to flaunt her wealth—though she’d admit her deep pockets felt good—but because she genuinely wanted to support those she loved.
-Her dedication was most clearly seen as FaunaMart’s number one (and only) employee.
-Nerissa respected the green CEO so much that she spent countless days gathering resources to build the shop, stock it, and watch over it when Fauna wasn’t around—even if that earned her a mental scar or two whenever a certain [feral pink doggo](https://www.youtube.com/live/5swK4fB2smo?t=1251) tried to chase her down for scamming.
+Her dedication was most clearly seen as [FaunaMart’s](#entry:faunamart-entry) number one (and only) employee.
+Nerissa respected the green CEO so much that she spent countless days gathering resources to build the shop, stock it, and watch over it when Fauna wasn’t around—even if that earned her a mental scar or two whenever a certain feral pink doggo tried to chase her down for ["scamming."](#entry:lottery-fiasco-entry)

+> Uh, Romeo, I'll call you later.
+I'm currently being chased by a dog.

 More of her heart showed in how she helped Gonathon mend ties with his beloved, acting as his number one [wing-woman.](https://www.youtube.com/live/qdYQ5j-0sQI?feature=shared&t=2806)